England | Scotland | Wales | Northern Ireland | Ireland

 Dr Noone started GP training in Ipswich in February 2015.
 She completed her training in February 2018 and has been working as a salaried GP since then.

-Her main interests are sports, especially distance running and she spends a lot of her free time training.
-Dr Noone has won two marathons, many half- marathons and is currently training for the London and Berlin Marathons 2020.
+Outside of work her main interests are sports, especially distance running and she spends a lot of her free time training.
 Dr Noone also enjoys reading and spending time with her family, dog and friends.

 Copyright 2006 - 2020 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's